Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Realising boundary isomorphisms and primitive embeddings

 One can directly verify using the values of $a$, $b$, $s$ and $q$ above, together with $y_2z_1-y_1z_2=1$, that this is a primitive embedding.
 As a reality check, we verify that that this $2$-sided primitive embeddings agrees with $(i_{y_1,y_2},j_{y_1,y_2})$ in $\bTwoPrim((\Z,q),(\Z,-q))$:

 Combining $b=-(y_1z_2 + y_2 z_1)$, $q=y_1y_2$, and $y_2z_1-y_1z_2=1$ one can check that the diagram commutes. \end{example}

-\section{Realising boundary isomorphisms and primitive embeddings}
+\chapter{Realising boundary isomorphisms and primitive embeddings}

-Now we start to apply the algebra of Sections~\ref{sec:BoundaryAutomorphisms}, \ref{sec:InfinitebAut}, and~\ref{sec:PrimitiveEmbeddings}.
-We return to the setting of Section \ref{sec:Realisation}.
-That is, we fix a fibration $\xi \colon B \to BO$ and let $\overline{\nu} \colon M^{2q} \to B$ be a normal~$(q{-}1)$-smoothing over~$(B, \xi)$.
-Throughout this section, we work with closed, connected, oriented, smooth manifolds~$M, M'$ or~$M_i$, for~$i=0,1,2$, and we assume that~$q >3$ is even, or that~$q=2$, in which case we must switch to the topological category and assume that~$\pi_1(B)$ is a good group.
+Now we start to apply the algebra of Chapters~\ref{sec:BoundaryAutomorphisms}, \ref{sec:InfinitebAut}, and~\ref{sec:PrimitiveEmbeddings}.
+We fix a fibration $\xi \colon B \to BO$, where $B$ has the homotopy type of a CW complex, and let $\overline{\nu} \colon M^{2q} \to B$ be a normal~$(q{-}1)$-smoothing over~$(B, \xi)$.
+Throughout this chapter, we work with closed, connected, oriented, smooth manifolds~$M, M'$ or~$M_i$, for~$i=0,1,2$, and we assume that~$q >3$ is even, or that~$q=2$, in which case we must switch to the topological category and assume that~$\pi_1(B)$ is a good group.
 We set~$\Lambda:=\Z[\pi_1(B)]$ and consider the surgery kernel

 where we use $\ol \nu_{*} \colon \pi_1(M) \to \pi_1(B)$ to identify fundamental groups.
 Since~$q$ is even and~$M$ is oriented, if the~$\Lambda$-valued intersection form of~$M$, $\lambda_{M} \colon H_q(M; \Lambda) \times H_q(M; \Lambda) \to \Lambda$ admits a quadratic refinement, then it is unique.
 In this case we denote it by~$\theta_{M}$.